Ollie Persey

 Overview

-Ollie is ranked as a Tier 1 Rising Star in the Legal 500 for his education law practice and co-convenes Garden Court’s Education Law team.
+Ollie is ranked in Chambers & Partners and the Legal 500 for his education law practice and co-convenes Garden Court’s Education Law team.

 He acts for children, young people and families in all forums where education law issues arise, including the First-tier Tribunal, the Upper Tribunal, the Administrative Court, university panels, governing body disciplinary committees and independent review panels.